-To take full advantage of a temp-to-hire strategy, you need to understand its unique benefits.
+To take full advantage of a temp-to-hire strategy as an employer, you need to understand the unique benefits of this type of hiring.
 Traditional views of temporary professionals often focus on the flexibility they provide — letting you staff up or down more quickly and cost-effectively.
 Temp-to-hire relationships, on the other hand, give you a great way to find the right candidate for a full-time position.

-One of the easiest ways to find temp-to-hire employees is by working with a staffing agency.
-They have the experience, connections and skills to evaluate candidates on your behalf, which can improve the odds that your temp-to-hire worker will be a good match.
-Plus, a recruiter can help you sort out the more stressful details, such as salary, up front, which is especially helpful if the full-time position is newly created.
+One of the easiest ways to locate temp-to-hire employees is by working with a staffing agency.
+They have the experience, connections and skills to evaluate candidates on your behalf, which can improve the odds that they will be a good match.
+Plus, a recruiter can help you sort out the more stressful details, such as starting salary, which is especially helpful if the full-time position is newly created.

-- Recognize their efforts.
+Recognize their efforts.
 Temporary professionals want to be commended for a job well done.
 So be sure to give them kudos, just as you would full-time employees.
-If their contributions are appreciated and recognized for making a difference to the organization, temp-to-hire staff will be inclined to work even harder for your firm — maybe even for the long term.
+If their contributions are appreciated and recognized for making a difference to the organization, they'll be inclined to work even harder for your firm — maybe even for the long term.

 Businesses that adopt a temp-to-hire strategy benefit from observing job candidates firsthand — and by hiring people who have gained a familiarity with your organization and its corporate culture.
-This approach to staffing provides a hands-on, realistic way of choosing new employees, with less risk of hiring mistakes.
+This approach to staffing provides a hands-on, realistic way of choosing a new employee with a lower risk of a hiring mistake.